Mechanical Engineer Job Description, Job Requirements, and Salary

-According to the most recent figures released by the Bureau of Labor Statistics, mechanical engineers earned $84,190 on average in 2016.
-For those working on an hourly basis, mechanical engineers earned $40.48 per hour in 2016.
+According to the most recent figures released by the Bureau of Labor Statistics, mechanical engineers earned $85,880 on average in 2017.
+For those working on an hourly basis, mechanical engineers earned $41.29 per hour in 2017.

-The Bureau of Labor Statistics projects a healthy hiring outlook for Mechanical Engineers and expects jobs to grow 9 percent between 2016 and 2016, as fast as the average for all occupations in the U.S. Job prospects may be best for those who stay abreast of the most current advances in technology due to the wide-spread use of computer-aided design.
+The Bureau of Labor Statistics projects a healthy hiring outlook for Mechanical Engineers and expects jobs to grow 9 percent between 2016 and 2016, as fast as the average for all occupations in the U.S. Job prospects will be best for those who stay abreast of the most current advances in technology due to the wide-spread use of computer-aided design.

-Best Companies to Work For
+Best Mechanical Engineering Companies to Work For

 Research the top mechanical engineering companies in order to get a sense of which employers hire the most mechanical engineers.
 When you're job searching, you can search for (and apply for) jobs directly on company websites as well as on job board websites.